-See also "The outcome of preclinical testing for PYX-201 and PYX-106 and early clinical trials for PYX-107 may not predict the success of later clinical trials, and the results of clinical trials for PYX-107 may not satisfy the requirements of the FDA, EMA, or comparable foreign regulatory authorities."
+See also "The outcome of preclinical testing for PYX-201 and PYX-106 may not predict the success of later clinical trials."

 If we do not achieve our projected development goals in the timeframes we announce and expect, the commercialization of our products may be delayed and, as a result, our stock price may decline.